kaiser1999/CIBer/README.md

 # Data Requirements

 CIBer deals with multi-class classification tasks with numerical or discrete (but should be ordered) input variables.
-Before passing the data into the model, please perform some proper data preprocessing beforehand, e.g. removals of outlier and missing observations, and encode all categorical feature variables with numerical values.
+Before passing the data into the model, please perform some proper data preprocessing beforehand, e.g. removals of outlier and missing observations.
+Categorical features with string are accepted.

 # CIBer.py